nbrockington/vnn/README.md

 -- Implement user choice for uploading saved dataset or generating new dataset (via menu interface)

--- Make neural network structure (no. of hidden layers, number of units in each layer) flexible and selected by user

--- Visualise low-res filters of units in neural network structure

 DONE(220612)-- Visualise final neural network structure and weights for 2D data training.